atc-project/atomic-threat-coverage/README.md

 #### What do you mean saying "evangelize threat information sharing" then?

-We mean that you will use community compatable formats for (at least) Detection Rules ([Sigma](https://github.com/Neo23x0/sigma)) and Triggers ([Atomic Red Team](https://github.com/redcanaryco/atomic-red-team)), and on some maturity level you will (hopefully) have wilingness to share some interesting analytics with community.
+We mean that you will use community compatible formats for (at least) Detection Rules ([Sigma](https://github.com/Neo23x0/sigma)) and Triggers ([Atomic Red Team](https://github.com/redcanaryco/atomic-red-team)), and on some maturity level you will (hopefully) have willingness to share some interesting analytics with community.
 It's totally up to you.

 #### How can I add new Trigger, Detection Rule, or anything else to my private fork of Atomic Threat Coverage?

-Simplest way is to follow [workflow](#workflow) chapter, just adding your rules into pre-configured folers for specific type of analytics.
+Simplest way is to follow [workflow](#workflow) chapter, just adding your rules into pre-configured folders for specific type of analytics.

 More "production" way is to configure your private forks of [Sigma](https://github.com/Neo23x0/sigma) and [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) projects as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of your Atomic Threat Coverage private fork.
 After that you only will need to configure path to them in `scripts/config.py`, this way Atomic Threat Coverage will start using it for knowledge base generation.

+#### Sigma doesn't support some of my Detection Rules.
+Does it still make sense to use Atomic Threat Coverage?

+Absolutely.
+We also have some Detection Rules which couldn't be automatically converted to SIEM/LM queries by Sigma.
+We still use Sigma format for such rules putting unsupported detection logic into "condition" section.
+Later SIEM/LM teams manually create rules based on description in this field.
+ATC is not only about automatic queries generation/documentation, there are still a lot of advantages for analysis.
+You wouldn't be able to utilise them without Detection Rules in Sigma format.

 ## Authors